mdn/content/files/en-us/web/html/element/button/index.md

 {{HTMLSidebar}}

 The **`<button>`** [HTML](/en-US/docs/Web/HTML) element is an interactive element activated by a user with a mouse, keyboard, finger, voice command, or other assistive technology.
-Once activated, it then performs a native action, such as submitting a [form](/en-US/docs/Learn/Forms).
-An activated button can also perform a programmable action using [JavaScript](/en-US/docs/Learn/JavaScript), such as opening a dialog or removing an item from a list.
+Once activated, it then performs an action, such as submitting a [form](/en-US/docs/Learn/Forms) or opening a dialog.

 By default, HTML buttons are presented in a style resembling the platform the {{Glossary("user agent")}} runs on, but you can change buttons' appearance with [CSS](/en-US/docs/Web/CSS).